10up/windows-azure-storage/readme.txt

 1. To activate the plugin, log in into the WordPress as administrator and navigate to list of plugins.
 Then check the associated checkbox for the plugin and click on "Activate" link.

 == Changelog ==
+= 2.2 =
+* Fixed network activation bug in WordPress multisite.
+* Fixed the issue with duplicate blob names in XML-RPC.

 = 2.1 =
 * Fixed the issue with duplicate blob names.
 * Fixed the bug in uploading video files to blob storage.